IAmTheBlurr/Automancy/README.md

 Simple ecosystems might only contain some text, a picture, and a button to interact with, while complex ecosystem might have animations, triggered DOM changes, modals, toast messages, video playback, etc.

-The practice of Automancy is the practice of defining what exists in an ecosystem as a "model" of reality (or at least as close to it as you might need).
+The practice of Automancy is the practice of defining what exists in an ecosystem as a "model" of reality (or at least as close to it as you need).

-We'll cover more about the subject of constructing models of reality as "ecosystems" a bit later on.

 ### Elementals
 If a web page is a complex ecosystem as in nature, you can think of what lives on a web page, the unique constituents of a DOM, as complex organisms, molecular structures, and atomic elements, embedded within each other as complexity decreases.

+"**Elemental**", in Automancy, is the general term used for everything from a simple `Button` to a complex `HTML5VideoPlayer` object.

+That said, "Elementals" are intended to be considered hierarchical in nature.
+A `Form` molecule will naturally contain any number of "`TextInput`" and `Button` atoms, for example.

-For this reason, Automancy considers this hierarchical structure for its module and directory path conventions.
+[comment]: <> (For this reason, Automancy considers this hierarchical structure for its module and directory path conventions.)

+There are three `Elemental` types

-#### Atoms
+- Atoms
+- Molecules
+- Organisms

-These are the least complex modules.
-Each represent a single web element DOM object; a `<button`, or an `<a>`, but also including simple things like a checkbox, radio selector, or a text input field.
-"Atom" modules are the smallest objects in Automancy
+**Atoms**: The least complex `Elemental`.
+Each represents a single web element DOM object; a `<button`, or an `<a>`, but also checkbox, radio selector, or a text input DOM objects.

-#### Molecules
-Molecules are the second smallest objects in Automancy.
-These modules are meant to be used when constructing models of DOM structures such as `<form>`, a modal, a dialogbox.

-Molecule objects tend to be made up of Atomic objects which are bounded by some kind of containing web element.
+**Molecules**: Meant to be used when constructing models of DOM structures such as `<form>`, a modal, a dialogbox; they tend to be made up of Atom objects which they contain.

-#### Organisms
-Some Elementals you'll use to build UI models are complex enough to have their own internal object models to represent what you'd expect to see in the real world.

-The `Table` and `Grid` `HTML5VideoPlayer` Elementals are two such "Organism" type objects.

-Organism modules usually contain methods for constructing xpath selectors for their children DOM elements, so you don't have to do the work of arduously defining the nitty-gritty details of each `<tr>` and `<td>`, the organism modules do that work for you with the least amount of effort on your part.
+**Organisms**: The most complex `Elemental`, usually constructed out of many custom class objects and unique controls and internal options.
+Organisms contain the means of constructing xpath selectors for their children DOM elements automatically.

+## Wrapping it Up
+Now you've seen a simple example of how Selenium can be simplified for the greater good.

+There is much more to be said, however I feel it wise to keep this initial README.md simple enough to consume and leave you, the reader, desiring more juicy details.

+Juicy details ye shall receive.

+Inside the `docs/` directory is where ongoing documentation will appear.

+This further documentation will take the following forms.

+- Tutorials: First steps for a learner, meant to introduce concepts, build confidence, inspire, not distract, etc.
+- How-Tos: Answers to specific questions about how to accomplish something in or with Automancy.
+- References: Technical specification details for each class, similar to API reference documentation (but not garbage, I hope...)
+- Discussions: High level conveyance of ideas, philosophies, and explanations for design choices.

+I hope you'll enjoy utilizing Automancy as much as I've enjoyed creating it so far.
+Please feel free to submit issues here on GitHub when you find them, it's always appreciated.

+If you'd like to contribute to Automancy in any way, I'm pretty easy to reach.
+The more people working on Automancy the better for all.

+Thank you!